-Infection in microtiter plates ($S.\ coelicolor\ phages$): Growth experiments were performed in the BioLector® microcultivation system of m2p-labs (Aachen, Germany).
+Growth experiments were performed in the BioLector[®] microcultivation system of m2p-labs (Aachen, Germany).
 Cultivation was performed as biological triplicates in 48-well FlowerPlates (m2plabs) at 30 °C and a shaking frequency of 1200 rpm [21].
 Backscatter was measured by scattered light with an excitation wavelength of 620 nm (filter module: $\lambda{Ex}/\lambda{Em}$: 620 nm/620 nm, gain: 25) every 15 min.
-Each well contained 1 mL YEME medium and was inoculated with 106 spores of $S.\ coelicolor\ M145$.
-Phages were added after 7 h, and sampling was performed at the indicated time points.
-Subsequently, 2 μ L of the supernatants were spotted on a lawn of $S.\ coelicolor\ propagated$ on a double overlay of GYM agar inoculated at an initial OD450 = 0.4.
+Each well contained 1 mL YEME or GYM medium and was inoculated using an overnight culture of S. coelicolor or S. venezuelae, respectively, to an initial OD450 of 0.1.
+Phages were directly added to an initial titer of 105, 106 or 107 PFU/mL, and sampling was performed at the indicated time points.
+Subsequently, 2 μL of the supernatants were spotted on a lawn of S. coelicolor or S. venezuelae propagated on a double overlay of GYM agar inoculated at an initial OD450 = 0.5.